 In a large stockpot, melt the ghee over medium-low to low heat.
 Add the carrots, celery, and onion and cook, stirring occasionally, for about 20 minutes.

 Add the fish and enough water to cover it by 1”.
 Increase the heat to medium and bring the water to a bare simmer.
 Use a shallow spoon to carefully skim the film off the top of the broth.
 Add the bay leaf, cloves, peppercorns, and bouquet garni and reduce the heat to low.
 Cook at a bare simmer for about 50 minutes, uncovered or with the lid askew.
 Continue to skim the surface as needed.

 When the broth is done, remove the pot from the heat.
 Using tongs and/or a large slotted spoon, remove all the bones.
-Pour the broth through a fine mesh strainer and discard the solids.
+Pour the fish bone broth through a fine mesh strainer and discard the solids.